fieldstrength/quantum-random/README.md

-reinitialize      –  Restore default settings, and refill store to target size status            –  Display status of store and settings save [filepath]   –  save binary qrn file to specified file path set minSize       –  Set the number of bytes below which the store is refilled set targetSize    –  Set the number of bytes to have after refilling help/?            –  Display this text
+reinitialize      –  Restore default settings, and refill store to target size status            –  Display status of store and settings save [filepath]   –  save binary qrn file to specified file path load [filepath]   –  load binary file and append data to store set minSize       –  Set the number of bytes below which the store is refilled set targetSize    –  Set the number of bytes to have after refilling help/?            –  Display this text